jlevy/og-equity-compensation/README.md

 *shares* or *options* vesting, or they may say that a *person* is vesting while in a certain position.
-“Earning” equity over time is one of the most significant conditions that can be put on stock, stock option, and RSUs awards.
+“Earning” equity over time is one of the most significant conditions that can be put on awards of stock, stock options, and RSUs.

 🄳 In the majority of cases, vesting occurs incrementally over time, according to a **vesting schedule**.
 You vest only while you work for the company.